CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

     <a class="w-[512px] flex justify-start" href="https://xkcd.com/1012/">XKCD - 1012</a>
 </p>

-## Wrong Superhero - The villain is the hero
+## Wrong Superhero - The Villain is The Hero

 The problem with the hero-complex in code is often the villain is the hero.
 In codebases, the developer who best knows how to fix a bug is the same person that created it.
 Just like in the etomologist fighting the ant instead of the entomologist.